sahibdua1115/cash-management-analytics-platform/README.md

 - Strong SQL skills including joins and aggregations
 - Python-based data analysis and automation
 - Ability to translate raw data into actionable business insights

+## Live Dashboard (Preview)
+Download the Tableau workbook from `/dashboard` or view the preview below.

   ## Dashboard Preview